Frank Szymanski: NFL career

 Szymanski was selected by the Detroit Lions in the first round of the 1945 NFL Draft as the sixth pick overall.
-He played only 6 games in his rookie season but recorded the only interception of his career.
+He played in six games in his rookie season but recorded the only interception of his career.
 Szymanski started his first game for the Lions in 1946 during a 10 loss season.
 He continued to play for the Lions in 1947, playing in a career high 12 games and recording two fumble recoveries before moving to the Philadelphia Eagles for the 1948 season.
-On November 15, 1947 the Lions paid tribute to their center by celebrating "Szymanski day" at historic Briggs Stadium.
+On November 15, 1947, the Lions paid tribute to their center by celebrating "Szymanski day" at historic Briggs Stadium.
 Szymanski arrived in Philadelphia at the right time and played in nine games during the season that brought the Eagles their first NFL Championship.
 The Eagles triumphed over the Chicago Cardinals in a brutal 7–0 game that featured heavy snowfall.
-As the defending champions the Eagles were invited to the College All-Star Game and on August 22, 1949 Szymanski won his second such game, this time from the professional side of the ball.
+As the defending champions the Eagles were invited to the College All-Star Game and on August 22, 1949, Szymanski won his second such game, this time from the professional side of the ball.
 In his final season Szymanski recorded two more fumble recoveries while playing for the Chicago Bears in 1949.